Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Non-normal dynamics

-computed for $10\ 000$ instance of $y_0$ sampled from the standard normal distribution.
-As in Section \ref{NAsy} (see the ratio (\ref{ratioR})), we set $T$ to fifty times the characteristic time, i.e. $T=50$, and the maximum is determined using $1000$ equally spaced sampling points.
+computed for $10\ 000$ instances of $y_0$ sampled from the standard normal distribution.
+As in Section \ref{NAsy}, we set $T$ to fifty times the characteristic time, i.e. $T=50$, and the maximum is determined using $1000$ equally spaced sampling points.

-This table confirms that, in the vast majority of cases for $y_0$, the maxima in (\ref{KandK+}) are of the same order of magnitude.
-Consequently, it validates that $E$ and $E_\infty$ in (\ref{E}) and (\ref{Einfty}) are of the same order of magnitude.
+This table confirms what is expected (see Fact \ref{FactII}): in the vast majority of cases for $y_0$, the maxima in (\ref{KandK+}) are of the same order of magnitude.

-We can explain this example in more detail.
-We have
+We explain this example in more detail.
+The left eigenvector corresponding to the rightmost eigenvalue $-1$ is Therefore,